 Therefore, when SFC and GC are comprehensively coupled, we can expect FAMEs to have a highly orthogonal separation.

 We prepared FAMEs by esterifying oil samples, following an official method.
-Of these samples, 0.2 was injected into the pure carbon dioxide mobile phase at 200 atm and room temperature and eluted through bare silica.
+Of these samples, 0.2 microlitre? was injected into the pure carbon dioxide mobile phase at 200 atm and room temperature and eluted through bare silica.

 We collected 10-second fractions of SFC eluate on the cold GC column.
-The fast temperature program ramped the GC column temperature from -20 °C C to 350 °C in 10 s (2200 C /s ), then maintaining 350 °C for 2 s.
+The fast temperature program ramped the GC column temperature from -20 °C to 350 °C in 10 s (2200 C /s ), then maintaining 350 °C for 2 s.
 Then the cooling system would activate and cool the column to -20 °C or below, ready to trap the next SFC fraction.

 In this way a series of GC chromatograms of SFC fractions were recorded, which could be assembled into a 2D chromatogram.
 Figure [fig:2DChromatogram] shows a 2D chromatogram of a sample of FAME prepared from canola oil.
 This 2D chromatogram consists of 132 fast GC chromatograms collected in approximately 90 minutes.